 You may think your idea for a book is great, but a publisher may actually know better and it could be that however much you like your book, nobody else will.
 Of course, publishers can be wrong.

 Producing your own book requires a lot of various skills.
 It’s not just about the writing, you may also need images, the ability to format the text well, layout the design and produce any additional media.
 Of course, you can subcontract these out, but that starts to cost a lot of money, so you have to either have deep pockets or a lot of confidence that you’ll be able to make the money back from sales.

 Having a good editor to bounce ideas off of and to tell you when you are going wrong or right can be incredibly helpful and can help to keep you motivated.
 They can look at your work from a reader’s perspective and also spot inconsistencies and repetition in your work that might be hard to see yourself.

 Not all the work that needs doing for your book is creative.
 Publishers have people dedicated to making sure you don’t end up in legal hot water either through the incorrect payment of taxes, copyright permissions on images or text or a wide range of other potential pitfalls.
 Do you really want to take care of all of those things yourself?

 The bottom line

-To summaries, if you want to self publish successfully you have to be far more than a good writer, you have to start thinking of yourself as a startup publisher and learn a whole new bunch of skills.
+To summarize, if you want to self publish successfully you have to be far more than a good writer, you have to start thinking of yourself as a start-up publisher and learn a whole new bunch of skills.
 If that idea excites you and you are willing to put in the work, then it can be enormously rewarding on a personal level (though perhaps not financially), but if all you want to do is the writing, then it’s probably best so stick with a good publisher.
 Whichever you choose, good luck with your project.

 The lesson plans in this collection are intended as examples of how technology can be used within the classroom context to enhance students’ language skills, critical thinking skills and digital literacies.